quillforms/quillforms/readme.txt

 28- Tracking with Google Analytics
 29- Tracking with Facebook Pixel
 30- Opinion scale block
+31- Signature block
+32- Form locker to restrict access to your form with a lot of options.
-31- Custom thank you screen for redirect and custom buttons
+33- Custom thank you screen for redirect and custom buttons

 [Purchase The Pro Version](https://quillforms.com)